dotnet/docs/docs/core/tools/dotnet-store.md

 `-o|--output <OUTPUT_PATH>`

 Specify the path to the runtime package store.
-If not specified, it will default to the *store* subdirectory of the global .NET Core installation directory.
+If not specified, it will default to the *store* subdirectory of the user profile .NET Core installation directory.

 `--working-dir <WORKING_DIRECTORY>`